Why do many Innkeepers Fear and

 article explaining

 the different types of business software available to you.
-As I explain in that
+As I explain in the

 article, you can purchase standalone software that you only run locally on your